English Language Development (ELD)

 For our first unit we are learning about Memoirs.Through this unit we will be working on sharing our personal stories through writing and reading memoirs.

-This year, students’ goals are to read critically, write consciously, speak clearly, listen carefully, and tell their truth.
-Throughout the school year, we will be exploring the many ways that ‘Language is Power’.
-In units 1 and 2, students will be reading A Long Walk to Water , by Linda Sue Park.
-Students will be discovering the hidden power of storytelling, and how writers use language to bring awareness to real life challenges of people around the world.
+This year, our goals are to read critically, write consciously, speak clearly, listen carefully, and tell our truth (even online!).
+Throughout the school year, we will be exploring the power of language to create change for ourselves, our families, and our communities.
+Beginning with narrative storytelling and personal narratives, we will be discovering the hidden power of storytelling and how writers use language to bring awareness to the challenges that people face around the world.

 Study Session Times: